dbca-wa/sdis/docs/source/specs.rst

 * for each role: involves_X (y/n), determines whether role needs to review
 * for each role: endorsed by role Y, editable only to members of role
 * citation metadata as required
-* authors - either plain text or SDIS user list
+* authors - either plain text or SPMS user list

 Life cycle
 ----------

 * RP is prepared by staff member who keeps working version on their desk.
-* RP is uploaded to SDIS as read-only PDF copy.
+* RP is uploaded to SPMS as read-only PDF copy.
 * User provides criteria which determine required review roles.
-* SDIS shows document as "draft".
+* SPMS shows document as "draft".
 * User submits document for review and approval.
-* SDIS shows document status as "in review".
+* SPMS shows document status as "in review".
-* SDIS notifies each involved role by email containing instructions and URL.
+* SPMS notifies each involved role by email containing instructions and URL.
 * Each role can follow URL in email to RP and read the plan.
 * Each role can choose to provide feedback, which opens an email to author allowing the reviewer to provide private, direct feedback to author.